mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 ## Querying Wikidata with SPARQL and Python

 [Wikidata](https://www.wikidata.org/) is a free, open knowledge base maintained by the Wikimedia Foundation.
-It contains structured data about millions of entities — people, places, organizations, scientific concepts, and more — all accessible through a public SPARQL endpoint.
+It contains structured data about millions of entities (people, places, organizations, scientific concepts, and more), all accessible through a public SPARQL endpoint.
 Unlike DBPedia, which extracts structured data from Wikipedia infoboxes, Wikidata is a curated knowledge base where the data is entered and maintained directly.

 The Python **SPARQLWrapper** library makes it straightforward to query any SPARQL endpoint, including Wikidata: